openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This specification defines the following new Client metadata parameters according to [@!RFC7591], to be used by the Verifier:

 `vp_formats`:
 : REQUIRED.
 An object defining the formats and proof types of Verifiable Presentations and Verifiable Credentials that a Verifier supports.
-For specific values that can be used, see (#alternative_credential_formats).
+For specific values that can be used, see (#format_specific_parameters).
 Deployments can extend the formats supported, provided Issuers, Holders and Verifiers all understand the new format.

 Additional Verifier metadata parameters MAY be defined and used,